Deploy Rails 8 with Kamal to a VPS: Setup Runbook

 - You need instant horizontal scaling or global edge deployment

-Once you’re comfortable with single-server deploys, consider:
+Once you're comfortable with single-server deploys, a few things are worth adding.

 kamal deploy -d staging